ritaturk/xenko-docs/manual/get-started/create-a-project.md

 One way to start your game is to create an empty project.

-An **empty project** is project that contains only the **bare minimum** to make a game: a rendering pipeline properly set-up to your needs and an start-up scene composed of a ground, a light, a camera, and script to move the camera.
+An **empty project** is project that contains only the **bare minimum** to make a game: a rendering pipeline properly set-up to your needs and an start-up scene comprised of a ground, a light, a camera, and script to move the camera.
-Create an **empty project** when to want to **start your game from scratch** without having any useless elements in your initial game.
+Create an **empty project** when you want to **start your game from scratch** without having any non-essential elements in your initial game.

 To create an empty game: